Palm m500 series: Palm m515

 On March 4, 2002, Palm released the m515.
 Based on consumer reviews and surveys conducted by the company, the m515 was developed as an improved version of, and replacement for, the m505.
-Notable enhancements include 16 MB of on-board memory and an enhanced backlighting system.
+Enhancements include 16 MB of on-board memory and an enhanced backlighting system.
 There was much criticism about the m505 that, even with the backlight on, it was dim and difficult to read in some environments.
 The m515 added an additional setting allowing the backlight to be put on "high", which was considerably brighter than its predecessor.